 Enjoy spectral freedom with 4Tune

-The number of transgenic markers evolves constantly and rapidly.
-The SP8 DIVE keeps apace with these developments and can adapt to existing and new transgenic markers with just a few mouse clicks.
+The number of transgenic and synthetic markers evolves constantly and rapidly.
+With the SP8 DIVE you can keep up with these developments and adapt to existing and new fluorescent markers with just a few mouse clicks!

-Spectral freedom results from the new groundbreaking 4Tune technology for non-descanned detection.
-The 4Tune detector allows you to adapt to the full emission and to separate strongly overlapping spectra – without mathematical restoration.
+Spectral freedom results from the patent-pending, groundbreaking 4Tune technology for non-descanned detection.
+4Tune detection allows you to adapt to the full emission and to separate strongly overlapping spectra.

-The SP8 DIVE enables you to capture twice as much of the fluorescence signal, which translates into improved penetration depth, imaging speed, or less phototoxicity for in vivo imaging.
+The SP8 DIVE enables you to optimally adapt to the emission of your markers – you can capture twice as much of the fluorescence signal, improve penetration depth, imaging speed and reduce phototoxicity for in vivo imaging.

 Prof. Dr. Jacco van Rheenen.
-University of Utrecht, the Netherlands
+Netherlands Cancer Institute, Amsterdam (the Netherlands).

 DIVE with ease – the 4Tune detector

-The 4Tune non-descanned detector can be equipped with 2 to 4 detection units and is freely configurable with hybrid detectors (HyDs) photomultipliers (PMTs), or a mix of both.
+The 4Tune non-descanned detection system can be equipped with 2 to 4 detectors and is freely configurable with hybrid detectors (HyDs), photomultipliers (PMTs), or a mix of both.
 The emission light is separated by a combination of variable dichroics and bandpass filters.
-The tuning ranges from 380 up to 800 nm wavelength.
+Freely tune your detection over the whole visible spectrum (380 – 800 nm)!

 The 4Tune user interface allows you to optimize the emission setting for multiple transgenic markers by simple drag and drop.
 Due to its clear and intuitive design, operating it is easy and requires minimal training.